-Wild-mushroom risotto has a delicate taste when made with fresh mushrooms, a rich, wintry flavor if you combine fresh and dried.
-If you prefer a more subtle mushroom flavor, omit the dried mushrooms, and add two more ounces of fresh mushrooms.
+Wild-mushroom risotto has a delicate taste when made with fresh mushrooms, and a rich, wintry flavor if you combine fresh and dried.

 Heat stock in pan over medium heat.
 Add dried mushrooms; cook until tender, about 5 minutes.
 Remove with slotted spoon; chop finely.
 Keep stock at a simmer over medium heat.

 Remove stems from fresh mushrooms; chop finely.
 Slice caps 1/4 inch thick.
 Heat 1 tablespoon oil in heavy-bottomed saucepan over medium heat.
 Add mushroom caps; cook, stirring occasionally, until golden and soft, about 3 minutes.
 Transfer to bowl.
 To pan, add remaining 6 tablespoons oil, mushroom stems, and shallots.
 Cook, stirring, until translucent.
 Add rice; cook, stirring, until rice begins to sound like glass beads, 3 to 4 minutes.

 Add wine.
 Cook, stirring, until wine is absorbed by rice.
 Using a ladle, add 3/4 cup hot stock to rice.
 Using a wooden spoon, stir rice constantly, at a moderate speed.
 When rice has absorbed most but not all of liquid and mixture is just thick enough to leave a clear wake behind the spoon when stirring, add another 3/4 cup stock.